INCATools/odkrunner/README.md

 Place the binary in a directory that is listed in your system’s `PATH` variable.
 Check that you can call `odkrun --version` in a terminal and get the program’s version message.

+Installation only needs to be done once on any machine, regardless of how many repositories are being managed by the ODK on that machine.

+To upgrade to a newer version, simply download the binary for the newer version as above and overwrite the old binary with it.

 Usage
 -----